 Various subjects that are part of the foundation classes, such as psychology or philosophy, are presented in a much-fractured manner.
 These are not put together nor provide any practical access to the actual complexities of the teaching-learning process in the classroom.
 For example, students study child development, but this knowledge is not linked to pedagogy courses on specific teaching subjects.
 This is a huge problem.

 Thinking regarding pedagogy classes, the phenomenon that has been identified is also a problem for educators.
 Apart from not being related to the foundation courses, the pedagogy courses do not pay attention to the content of the particular teaching process.

 There are standardized pedagogical approaches that concentrate on the teaching curriculum and are supposed to extend to all subjects of the school.
 Many of these include the lecture method, debate method, inductive and deductive methods, and so on.
 This leads to a lack of attention to any new method built in the related field of research.

-In order to have a holistic pedagogy in the teacher training program in India, it is important to have an understanding of the learner and that the topic is integrated with the socio-cultural context and the theory of education and learning.
+To have a holistic pedagogy in the teacher training program in India, it is important to have an understanding of the learner and that the topic is integrated with the socio-cultural context and the theory of education and learning.

 Nevertheless, something is missing in the current system of teacher education.
 In the actual scenario, the concept of realistic teaching is pursued in a somewhat piecemeal way, with students concentrating only on technical aspects rather than talking about improving quality by analyzing and worrying about whether and how to improve it.

 The focus of both students and teachers is more on the number of lessons taught and how the lesson plan looks rather than reading and focusing on the content.
-There is an immediate need to direct the teacher education system in order to train reflective, compassionate, and efficient teachers.
+There is an immediate need to direct the teacher education system to train reflective, compassionate, and efficient teachers.